-Across our core departments we offer exceptionally skilled practitioners in business and property, civil and personal injury, criminal law and family law.
+Across our core departments we offer exceptionally skilled practitioners in business and property, personal injury, clinical negligence, costs, civil and personal injury, criminal law and family law.
 The depth of each department allows us to offer an extensive list of barristers across the full range of seniority and experience who are knowledgeable, insightful and analytical with particular expertise in verbal and written advice, legal drafting, negotiation and court advocacy.
 Within our dedicated practice groups we provide further teams specialising in additional areas of expertise including clinical negligence, costs, Court of Protection, employment, military proceedings, regulatory and disciplinary proceedings, sports law and tax.
 Chambers also has an accredited team offering arbitration and mediation services.

 Whilst the majority of our work is conducted on the Northern Circuit, members regularly attend conferences, meetings and mediations and undertake advocacy in every level of the Tribunals and Courts across the United Kingdom and further afield.
 Members appear in the Court of Appeal, Upper Tribunal, Supreme Court and the European Courts.
 Our members treat each and every case with the utmost sensitivity and confidentiality.
 We are understanding and sympathetic but firm, focused and professional.
 We represent individuals directly and via high street, regional and national law firms.
 We also provide our services to businesses and public sector organisations including the full range of prosecuting authorities and agencies as well as local councils and regional authorities.